hm-lang/core/proposals/README.md

 # grammar/syntax

-TODO: discussion on parentheses -- we'd like all to be equal () == {} == [], but
-our notation might be difficult to distinguish arrays from arguments.
-Maybe we assume that we're creating an argument object, unless we are explicitly casting to an array.

-TODO: () or {} or [] are equivalent to Null, or a null object or empty args list.
+TODO: {} is equivalent to Null, or a null object or empty args list.

 TODO: can we define the grammar in the terms below, but then create a finite state machine which reads in the grammar below, deduces the possible states, then reads tokens in and